TERMS AND CONDITIONS

 8.3.2 All your personal articles must be weighed and such weight included in the total baggage weight limits except for the following additional items which will be carried free of charge:

-- A fully collapsible disabled person's wheelchair (subject to advance notice) and/or walking stick, crutches, and/or braces or other prosthetic device for the passenger's own use; and
+- A fully collapsible disabled person's wheelchair (subject to advance notice and acceptance) and/or walking stick, crutches, and/or braces or other prosthetic device for the passenger's own use; and

 - Collapsible Infant pushchair